Paid Public Flows

 - public listing visibility for Discover/install surfaces

-- free, one-time, subscription, usage, or subscription usage pricing
+- free, one-time, subscription, prepaid usage pack, or subscription usage pricing

 - optional price catalogs for multiple plans